 Here are the most important things you need to know about Divinity Slates in Torchlight Infinite:

-- Get Divinity Slates from the Cube of Rapacity to add Minor or Medium talents via the Statue of the New God.
+- Equip them to add Minor or Medium talents via the Statue of the New God.

 - Branded Slates are untradable.